houdiniproject/react-i18n-currency-input/README.md

 onBlur            | n/a           | Callback function on when focus is removed from the input inputType         | "text"        | Input field tag type.
 You may want to use `number` or `tel`* useGrouping       | true          | whether to include the integer grouping symbols.
 For example, in the US, a comma is added every three digits: "1000" is turned into "1,000"
-allowNegative     | true          | Allows negative numbers in the input requireNegative   | false         | Require all non-zero numbers to be negative selectAllOnFocus  | false         | Selects all text on focus or does not
+requirePositive   | false         | Require all non-zero numbers to be positive requireNegative   | false         | Require all non-zero numbers to be negative selectAllOnFocus  | false         | Selects all text on focus or does not